Lara9632/MexicanBike/README.md

 Feel free to adapt the theme's components, styles, and layouts to suit your project's needs.
 Use Tailwind CSS utility classes for rapid development.

+This project is created and intended to be used for the [Shopify Theme Development – Online Store 2.0 + TailwindCSS course](https://weeklyhow.com/courses/)